besmera/besmera.github.io/src/F22-CSCI355/IntroToMongoDB.md

 db.product.insert({
   name: "Hot-wheels Car",
   qty: 10,
-  price: .99
+  price: .99,
+  company: "Matchbox"
 });
 ```

-## Practice (1 of 2)
+## Practice (1 of 3)

 1. Create a view showing the values of the product on hand.
 	* No option to do this with find.
-Must aggregate.
+Must aggregate (don't know how yet).
 Still not really a view.

 <!---
 db.product.aggregate([{$project:{ prodvalue : {$multiply: ["$qty", "$price"]}}}]);